 EMDR is a comprehensive approach to psychotherapy that requires good clinical judgment and experience to treating trauma.

 Myth 6: The therapeutic effect of EMDR doesn’t last.

 The American Psychiatric Association, American Psychological Association, U.S. Department of Defense and Veterans Affairs, and the International Society for Traumatic Stress Studies highly recommend EMDR as an effective treatment for post-traumatic stress.
 Scientific and clinical evidence continues to show that EMDR can be an efficient and effective therapy.
 In addition, over two million people around the world are estimated to have successfully treated their symptoms and related concerns with EMDR.

 WHO PRACITICES EMDR?

 Licensed mental health professionals who have taken both Part 1 and Part 2 of an EMDRIA- approved training program and completed the required supervision following the initial 2-part training are considered qualified to practice EMDR.
-Both Kelsa Thames, LMSW and Kristi Stogner, LCSW, President have completed this 2- part training along with the required supervision through the EMDR Institute, Inc. Both also participate in consultation regularly with colleagues to stay abreast of the latest developments and protocols.
+Both Kelsa Thames, LCSW and Kristi Stogner, LCSW, President have completed this 2- part training along with the required supervision through the EMDR Institute, Inc. Both also participate in consultation regularly with colleagues to stay abreast of the latest developments and protocols.